-The meal includes two turkey breasts, cornbread dressing, turkey gravy, cranberry relish, sweet yeast rolls, plus three sides.
-The side selection includes green beans, fried apples, hash browns, sweet potato casserole, macaroni and cheese, mashed potatoes, carrots and corn.
+The Heat n’ Serve Holiday Family Meal To-Go is back, which feeds up to 10 people and costs $145 — actually quite the value when you discover this meal includes a ton of food.
+We're talking two turkey breasts, cornbread dressing, turkey gravy, cranberry relish, sweet yeast rolls and three sides.
+The sides selection includes green beans, fried apples, hash browns, sweet potato casserole, macaroni and cheese, mashed potatoes, carrots and corn.

 Green bean casserole is also an option but it will cost a little extra.
 The dish is a Thanksgiving must-have for a lot of Americans, so it's probably worth it.
-The meal also comes with a whole pumpkin pie and a whole pecan pie.
+The meal also comes with a whole pumpkin pie and pecan pie.

 Denny's will again be offering its Thanksgiving Turkey Dinner Pack, which serves four and includes turkey, dressing, mashed potatoes, gravy, cranberry sauce and choice of side.
 This pack goes for just under $40 in most markets, and a whole pie (which runs around $10) can be added to the order to round out the meal.
 Their Turkey & Dressing Dinner will also be available in mid-November.
 The meal includes tender carved turkey breast, savory stuffing, turkey gravy and cranberry sauce.

 This online retailer may be best known for their fruit-of-the-month clubs and cheese plates, but it now offers a Gourmet Turkey Feast for $215 that includes a 10-pound ready-to-heat, oven-roasted turkey, apple sausage stuffing, creamy Brussels sprouts with bacon, brown sugar sweet potatoes and New York-style pumpkin cheesecake.
 It even comes with classic turkey gravy and spiced cranberry chutney.